erikajdavid/erikaDavidProjectOne/README.md

 - ~~Contact page media queries for multiple devices, all the way down to 320px.~~
 - ~~Upload to Netlify.~~
 - ~~Seperate SCSS into partials.~~
-- Experiment with animations and transitions in a seperate branch.
+- Experiment with animations and transitions in a seperate branch.\
+-FIX CART BUG
+-FIX ABOUT SECTION BUG

 ## Design liberties taken: